Language selection

 CARM: Release schedule, features and benefits

-The Canada Border Services Agency (CBSA) Assessment and Revenue Management (CARM) project is a multi-year digital initiative that will change how duties and taxes imposed or levied on goods imported into Canada are paid.
-Through CARM, the CBSA will modernize and streamline the process of importing commercial goods.
+The Canada Border Services Agency (CBSA) Assessment and Revenue Management (CARM) project is a multi-year digital initiative that is changing how duties and taxes imposed on commercial goods imported into Canada are paid.
+Through CARM, the CBSA is modernizing and streamlining the process of importing commercial goods.

 On this page